Ray Delahanty

 Ray Delahanty is a former traffic engineer and urban planner who operates the CityNerd YouTube channel that examines urbanist issues, mainly related to transportation and housing.

 Career

 He graduated from Portland State University with a Master of Urban and Regional Planning.

 Delahanty worked for the Oregon Department of Transportation and Multnomah County as a traffic engineer.
 He then worked for private companies in traffic and transport planning, including modelling.

 Following these positions, he started the CityNerd YouTube channel on 9 July 2021 and now has over 300,000 subscribers.
+While CityNerd videos usually have a theme and top 10 list format, in November 2024, Delahanty interviewed the outgoing Transportation Secretary, Pete Buttigieg, about the state of U.S. passenger rail and its future.